inet-framework/inet/showcases/visualizer/canvas/networkpathactivity/doc/index.rst

 Each arrow has a different color indicating different paths.
-You can see that although there are both video stream and ping traffic in the network, :ned:`NetworkRouteVisualizer` displays only the latter, due to the presence of the :par:`packetFilter` parameter.
+You can see that although there are both video stream and ping traffic in the network, :ned:`NetworkRouteCanvasVisualizer` displays only the latter, due to the presence of the :par:`packetFilter` parameter.

 Visualizing Network Path Activity in a Mobile Ad-Hoc Network